How to use open circuit transformer

 So very high voltage will develop across the open circuit of the secondary winding of the transformer.

-But this is just a theoretical concept, as few other factors come in during the manufacturing of the CT.
+But this is just a theoretical concept, as a few other factors come in during the manufacturing of the CT.

-The 1st reason is due to manufacturing processes and the 2nd reason is due to the real-life applications.
+The 1st reason is due to manufacturing processes, and the 2nd reason is due to the real-life applications.

 Open circuit voltage limit due to the manufacturing

-The voltage across the open circuit CT transformer is limited due to the manufacturing process as follows.
+The voltage across the open-circuit CT transformer is limited due to the manufacturing process as follows.

 We require a very high flux level in the core for a very high voltage to develop.